Fingallian: Origins

 Fingallian was spoken in the region of Fingal, traditionally the part of County Dublin north of the River Tolka.
 It was spoken in the area near the northern border.
 The name "Fingal" is from the Irish Fine Gall, or "territory of foreigners", probably a reference to a Norse settlement in the area.
 The linguist Alf Sommerfelt proposed Old Norse influence on the Fingallian dialect, but later scholars have found no evidence of such a connection.

-Like the Yola dialect of Forth and Bargy in County Wexford, Fingallian is thought to have derived from Middle English, which was introduced by "Old English" settlers after the Anglo-Norman invasion of Ireland in 1169, and Leinster Irish.
-Middle English was well established in southeastern Ireland until the 14th century, when the area was re-Gaelicized and English was displaced.
+Like the Yola dialect of Forth and Bargy in County Wexford, Fingallian is thought to have derived from Early Middle English, which was introduced by "West Saxon Old English" settlers after the Anglo-Norman invasion of Ireland in 1169, and Leinster Irish.
+Early Middle English was well established in southeastern Ireland until the 14th century, when the area was re-Gaelicized and English was displaced.
 As such, the Yola and Fingal dialects would have been the only attested relicts of this original English variety in Ireland.